0xEniotna/lending-101/README.md

 - Create a `.env` file that contains private key for deployment, an infura API key.
 - To deploy a contract, configure a script in the [scripts folder](script).
 Look at the way the TD is deployed and try to iterate
 - Test your deployment locallly with `anvil` and `forge script script/your-script.s.sol --fork-url http://localhost:8545 --broadcast -vvvv`
-- Deploy on Sepolia `forge script script/deployTD.s.sol --rpc-url $sepolia_url --broadcast -vvvv `
+- Deploy on Goerli `forge script script/deployTD.s.sol --rpc-url $goerli_url --broadcast -vvvv `

 ## Points list